 After joining Palace Wickham had to wait until December to score his first goal for the club after suffering an injury early in his Eagles career, but did so by netting a penalty in Palace's 2-1 win against Stoke City before ending the season with six goals, including a powerful header in the FA Cup semi-final against Watford in April that booked his side's spot in the final which he featured in against Manchester United.

-He had just started to find the goal trail again in 2016/17 before his campaign was cut short after he sustained a crucial knee ligament injury against Swansea City in November 2016, putting him out for the remainder of the season.
+He had just started to find the goal trail again in 2016/17 before his campaign was cut short after he sustained a crucial knee ligament injury against Swansea City in November 2016, which saw him out of action for the next 15 months.

 He has also starred for England at youth level, helping the Three Lions win the UEFA European Under-17 Championships in 2010 where he was also named Player of the Tournament, and appeared 17 times for the under-21s, scoring six times.